roblillack/piki/README.md

 - ✅ Reads from local filesystem instead of network
 - ✅ Has full syntax highlighting for Markdown
 - ✅ Clickable links with visual feedback
+- ✅ Auto-save functionality
+- ✅ Plugin system for dynamic pages
+- ✅ Nested directory support
-- ❌ No page locking/unlocking (filesystem-only)
+- ❌ No page locking/unlocking (uses auto-save instead)
-- ❌ No server push/pull operations
+- ❌ No server push/pull operations (local-only)
-- ❌ No multi-user editing
+- ❌ No multi-user editing (single-user with file locking possible)

 ## Dependencies